-Affinity Space / Working Group Gatherings Addressing White Supremacy and the Body in the time of COVID 19 offered by Practice Progress
+Affinity Space / Working Group Gatherings Addressing White Supremacy and the Body offered by Practice Progress

-White Working Group led by Practice Progress Lead Facilitator Sarah Ashkin
+Led by Practice Progress Lead Facilitator Kai Hazelwood

-BIPOC Affinity Circle led by Practice Progress Lead Facilitator Kai Hazelwood
+Led by Practice Progress Lead Facilitator Sarah Ashkin

-White Identifying Folx will pay on a sliding scale for their 4 week fee, which will include a reparations payment to support all participants’ of color fees.
+White identifying folx will pay on a sliding scale for their 5 week fee, which includes a reparations payment to support all BIPOC participants’ fees.
+Sliding Scale Payment Range:

-Please email us at email@example.com to register for a zoom link and password to either the BIPOC zoom space or the White Working Group zoom.
+Please email us at email@example.com to register for your zoom link and password to either the BIPOC zoom space or the White Working Group.

 Practice Progress workshops address white supremacy through body-based learning.
 We integrate intersectional anti-racist theory through movement, mindfulness, and accountability practices.
 One of our most powerful tools fighting racism is to gather in affinity spaces to process our particular racialized experiences in the company of knowing community.
 During the COVID 19 pandemic, we have seen systematic white supremacist violence fast tracked: BIPOC are dying of the virus at almost 2 time the rate of white folks (The Pandemic Seems to Be Hitting People of Color the Hardest, Kendi, The Atlantic), hate crimes have peaked against AAPI people (COVID 10: Hate crimes against asians on the rise in the US, Aljazeera), and armed white supremacist groups are taking to the streets to protest shelter in place (The right wing groups behind wave of protests against COVID 19 restrictions, The Guardian).